The coronavirus has now spread to more than 120 countries and claimed more than 5,000 lives. This article was last updated on 15 March 2020.

 The growth factor of the virus is the factor by which a quantity multiplies itself over time, and is calculated by dividing every day’s cases by cases on the previous day.
 If the number of people infected grows by 5% every day, then we have a growth factor of 1.05, for example.
 A growth factor above 1 indicates an increase, while a growth factor below 1 indicates a decline.

-On 23 February 2020 Hubei decided to use a broader definition to diagnose sick people.
-The new definition includes people as infected when they have virus symptoms, plus a CT scan showing chest infection.
-This has resulted in a sudden huge increase in the number of cases, with 14,840 people diagnosed with Covid-19 in one day.
+On 12 February 2020 Hubei decided to use a broader definition to diagnose sick people.
+The new definition included people as infected when they have virus symptoms, plus a CT scan showing chest infection.
+This resulted in a sudden huge increase in the number of cases in China, with 15,152 people diagnosed with Covid-19 in one day.

 Before this change we were able to see a trend and estimate the potential trajectory of the outbreak.
-With this broader new definition, that’s now gone, throwing the trend mapping into chaos.
+With the broader new definition, the trend mapping became more difficult at that time.